reactables/reactables/docs/src/content/angular/reactable-directive.md

 # Reactable Directive

-RxJS observables are already integrated with Angular and developers can easily subscribe to a reactable's state observable via the `subscribe` method or with Angular's `async` pipe.
+RxJS observables are already integrated with Angular and developers can subscribe to a reactable's state observable via the `subscribe` method or with Angular's `async` pipe.

 Alternatively, we can create a [structural directive](https://angular.dev/guide/directives/structural-directives) that subscribes to a reactable's state observable and makes the state and action methods easily accessible in the template.